pollen-robotics/teleop_hub/README.md

 </details>

-#### Both
+### Both

+**1. To setup your config file :**

-You need to modify the config file to adjust your controller settings:
+You need to modify the config file to adjust your controller settings, according to the custom controller you made.

 <ins>For all :</ins>
 - gripper_type: set to 'feetech' or 'potentiometer' depending on what you have chosen for the joystick trigger